ISC's New Static Website

 DNS is very robust.
 You may have timeouts of UDP, falling back to smaller UDP packet sizes or falling back to TCP but it takes a lot of broken-ness to truly make DNS unusable.

-As long as it takes you to determine you have a business case for doing DNSSEC, determine your trust anchor policy, your signing policy and do a phased rollout plan of your own.
+As long as it takes you to determine you have a business case for doing DNSSEC, determine your trust anchor policy and your signing policy, and do a phased rollout plan of your own.

 There is no requirement for you to sign your own zones just because the root is signed.
 You should sign your zones when you have a good reason to sign them.

 You do not have to sign your own zones in order to start doing DNSSEC validation.
 Odds are that you’ll want to start signing your zones at some point.
 But all you need to do for DNSSEC validation is to choose a trust anchor, enable DNSSEC validation in your nameserver configuration, and put the trust anchor in your nameserver configuration.

 Yes.
 One of the design requirements for DNSSEC was that it shouldn’t break DNS for people not using it.
 If you never sign your zones and never turn on DNSSEC validation, even if the rest of the Internet does, you will never notice.
 Your DNS will continue to work as it has in the past.
 The only caveat is that if you are behind one of the really broken middleware boxes, you should get it fixed.
 But you’ll need that for regular DNS responses larger than 512 bytes anyway.